flandrade/harvest-overtime/README.md

 - input: harvest.csv
 - output: report.csv

+The `-h` option sets the `working-day-hours`.
+This value defines the regular working day hours in order to calculate the overtime.
+If the value is not provided, it will use 8 hours per day.

+This tool generates a report file, but you can add `-p` to print the report to the command line.

 ## 🔨 Command Line Interface

 ```
 Usage: harvest-overtime [options]

 Options:
   -V, --version           output the version number
   -i, --input [input]     Path and name of the incoming CSV file.
 If not provided, will be 'harvest.csv'
   -o, --output [output]   Path and name of the resulting CSV file.
 If not provided, will be 'report.csv'
-  -dh, --dhours [output] Regular working day hours.
+  -h, --dayhours [output] Regular working day hours.
 If not provided, will be '8 hours'
   -p, --print             Print report to the standard output.
-If not set, it won't print the report'
+If not set, it won't print the report
   -h, --help              output usage information
 ```

 ## 📚 Examples